United States Postal Inspection Service: Campaigns and programs

-In 2014, Consumer Fraud Funds were used to create a new consumer-oriented exhibit at the Smithsonian's National Postal Museum.
-“Behind the Badge,” an interactive exhibit, tells the story of the nation's oldest federal law enforcement agency from its earliest crime fighting endeavors to its cutting edge crime prevention programs.
+Collaboration with Department of Homeland Security

+In April 2025, it became known that USPIS was collaborating with the Department of Homeland Security in a task force to detain and deport undocumented immigrants under the second Trump administration.

 International Association of Financial Crimes Investigators (IAFCI)

 IAFCI is a non-profit international organization, which provides services and shares information about financial fraud, fraud investigation, and fraud prevention methods.
 IAFCI members consist of law enforcement, banking, and retail/service members that are in the industry.
 The Postal Inspection Service plays a significant role coordinating and sponsoring training conferences, which are typically attended by several hundred members, drawn from the various sectors mentioned.
 Training conferences include sessions related to consumer fraud, identity theft, and credit card fraud, as well as banking and credit card industry best practices.

 Internet Covert Operations Program

 The Postal Inspection Service's Internet Covert Operations Program (iCOP) is a surveillance program that monitors social media, cryptocurrency transactions, and USPS internal systems to facilitate "the identification, disruption, and dismantling of individuals and organizations that use the mail or USPS online tools to facilitate black market Internet trade or other illegal activities".
 The initiative also claims to assess "threats to Postal Service employees and its infrastructure by monitoring publicly available open source information".
 It is one of seven functional groups falling under the Postal Inspection Service's wider cybercrime program.

-In 2019, iCOP produced over 200 intelligence reports for dissemination among USPIS officers. iCOP intelligence products have led to the seizure of at least $300,000 in cryptocurrency assets.
+In 2019, iCOP produced over 200 intelligence reports for dissemination among USPIS officers.

+iCOP intelligence products have led to the seizure of at least $300,000 in cryptocurrency assets.

 In April 2021, a leaked bulletin labeled "law enforcement sensitive" was distributed through DHS fusion centers and detailed planned protests on March 20 for the World Wide Rally for Freedom and Democracy.
 Public exposure of this bulletin raised questions about whether the monitoring of protests and protestors fell under USPIS's area of law enforcement jurisdiction.

 According to a 2021 USPIS presentation, obtained by Vice Media Motherboard the iCOP Analytics Team's mission is to, "identify and develop intelligence on targets operating on the clear and dark webs for all Inspection Service investigations.
 Analytics Team specializes in providing actionable intelligence through cryptocurrency tracking, open source intelligence and social media analysis, geospatial mapping and data visualization, and USPS backend and network data exploitation."